i40west/dailycat/README.md

 Hit `/cat` to get a cat picture.

 Expects an API key in a `CAT_API_KEY` environment variable.
-You can put it there with `wrangler secret put CAT_API_KEY`.
+You can put it there with `wrangler secret put CAT_API_KEY` with the variable set in `.dev.vars`.
 There is a cron trigger to hit the API once per day.

 Expects a KV namespace bound to `env.meow`.
 You can do this in the Cloudflare dashboard, or with `wrangler kv:namespace create "meow"`.